A Digital Elevation Model (DEM) is a 3D computer graphics representation of elevation data to represent terrain.

-There are a good number of Global DEM’s available online – thanks for all your suggestions on the forum.
+There are a good number of Global DEM’s available online.

 Perhaps the most widely used is Google’s Elevation API.
 It’s also perhaps one of the most comprehensive Global DEM’s given the coverage of Google Maps data.
 The downside, it can be expensive for large-scale use (at time of writing $5USD per 1,000 lookups).